 The Threat Modeling Tool implements one way to derive threats (potential security problems) from a system specification and this is via Data flow Analysis (DFD).
-As shown in the screenshot above, we can specify our system via DFD logic within the tool, when we are ready we switch in the analysis mode and see a couple of identified threats based on our DfD diagram.
+As shown in the screenshot above, we can specify our system via DFD logic within the tool, when we are ready we switch to the analysis mode and see a couple of identified threats based on our DfD diagram.

 Customizing Threat Logic